olafsulich/use-haki/.github/ISSUE_TEMPLATE/but_report.md

 ---
 name: 🐛 Bug Report
-about: Bugs, missing documentation, or unexpected behavior 🤔.
+about: Bugs, missing documentation, or unexpected behavior.
 ---

 **What is the current behavior?**